RBK-D-IT/digital-development-playbook/docs/devops-and-automation/infrastructure-as-code.md

 1. **Monitoring**

-- Use AWS CloudWatch to monitor the health, performance, and utilization of AWS resources.
+- Use AWS CloudWatch to monitor the health, performance, and utilisation of AWS resources.
 - Set up alarms to notify the team if there are any issues (e.g., high CPU usage, memory leaks, low disk space).

 2. **Cost Management**